 As the JAC is currently focused on the US, this site does not provide information or resources about prison arts abroad.
 However, the JAC is connected to many allies abroad.
 Please contact us to learn more about arts programs in justice systems abroad, or how you can find support if you are not based in the US.

 How can I get involved?

 2) Subscribe to the blog to receive new posts directly into your email inbox; simply click the ‘Sign Me Up!’ button on the right-hand sidebar of every page.

-4) Sign up for the pARTner project, a collaborative effort between The Prison Arts Coalition and Prisoner Express that provides artists on the outside an opportunity to foster connection with artists in prison through letter correspondence and the exchange of creative works.
+4) Sign up for the pARTner project, a collaborative effort between the JAC and Prisoner Express that provides artists on the outside an opportunity to foster connection with artists in prison through letter correspondence and the exchange of creative works.

-5) And, as ever, anyone is welcome to contact the site administrators with questions and ideas about the development of, and involvement in, the Coalition.
+5) And, as ever, anyone is welcome to contact the us with questions and/or feedback.

 6) Make a donation through our fiscal sponsor to support us in these early phases of our development into a 501c3 nonprofit.